 In addition to her long list of accolades in the saddle, which include numerous USDF Horse of the Year Awards from second level to Grand Prix, Mary, a USDF Certified National Level Instructor, is adept at breaking down the complicated and the sophisticated for novice level consumption.
 She will get to the root cause of issues and provide exercises to help riders help their horses find balance and progress.

-For over five years, Mary has generously provided regularly scheduled group and semi-private lessons, generally twice weekly, woven in among her full training business at her expansive Wildfire Farm in Lovettsville.
+Since 2010 Mary has generously provided regularly scheduled group and semi-private lessons, generally twice weekly, woven in among her full training business at her expansive Wildfire Farm in Lovettsville.
 Her facility provides both indoor and outdoor riding arenas, facilitating all year lesson opportunities.
 Mary has also participated as an instructor in Tri-State’s adult summer camps, hosted at her farm.

 Sharon White, an established advanced level event rider, operates out of her Last Frontier Farm in Berryville, VA.
 Sharon, and members of her team, have been providing dressage, stadium and cross-country lessons to Tri-State members for over a decade.
 Also, Sharon has generously provided several weeks of adult summer camp for Tri-State riders.